Manufacturing Technician - FTC

 Salary: £31200 per annum / £15.00 per hour

-We are seeking Manufacturing Technicians to join our client based just outside Royston.
+We are seeking a Manufacturing Technician to join our client based just outside Royston.
 You will join a small but expanding team working on cutting-edge robotics.
-Initially this role is offered as a 3 month fixed term contract but there are likely to be opportunities to extend this or even go permanent in due course for the right candidates.
+Initially this role is offered as a 3 month fixed term contract but there are likely to be opportunities to extend this or even go permanent in due course for the right candidate.

 Responsibilities: